PhilLockett/PDFBooklet/README.md

     java -jar path-to-jar/PDFBooklet-jar-with-dependencies.jar

-The Input PDF file can be selected using the GUI and the booklet version generated as a new PDF.
+Using the GUI an Input PDF file can be selected and the booklet version generated as a new PDF.

 ## Bookbinding